Online Monitoring of Hydrogen and Moisture in Oil of Power Transformers

 Online and real-time condition monitoring of power transformers can keep them operating safely and with maximum efficiency, while supporting the planning of timely maintenance actions that can extend operational lifetime and prevent unexpected and costly outages.

-Moisture reduces the insulating properties of transformer oil and quickens the ageing of the transformer.
-Traditionally oil moisture readings have been checked at periodic intervals.
-However, moisture levels can change rapidly rendering periodic sampling methods insufficient.
-To protect the transformer, timely and cost-efficient maintenance needs to be ensured with a permanently online monitoring system.
+Moisture reduces the insulating properties of transformer oil, resulting in more rapid aging of the transformer.
+Traditionally, oil moisture readings have been taken at periodic intervals.
+However, because moisture levels can change rapidly, periodic sampling is not sufficient.

-When building a new transformer or overhauling an installed transformer the cellulose insulation is dried by applying heat and a vacuum to remove water.
-After the drying procedure the tank is purged with dry nitrogen.
-Measuring the dew point is a widely used method of monitoring the drying process and confirming the final dryness after the nitrogen purge.
+is used for measuring dew point during insulation drying.
+When building a new transformer or overhauling an existing unit, the cellulose insulation is dried by applying heat and a vacuum.
+After drying, the tank is purged with dry nitrogen.
+Measuring the dew point is a widely used method for monitoring the drying process and confirming the final dryness after the nitrogen purge.